-Each student must log in their time weekly into CORE ELMS.
-Students will not be able to enter time if later than 7 days beyond the date of the field hours.
-For example, if a student completed field hours on September 7th, they have until September 14th to enter the time completed on September 7th.
-Please see the CORE ELMS PowerPoint on the website for instructions on how to enter field internship hours.
+Each student must log in their time by the end of the week the time is completed at their agency.
+The students start date and end date must be the same in CORE ELMS for each logged date.
+Students will not be able to enter time if later than 7 days beyond the date of the Practicum hours.
+For example, if a student completed Practicum hours on September 7th, they have until September 14th to enter the time completed on September 7th.
+Please see the CORE ELMS PowerPoint on the website for instructions on how to enter Practicum internship hours.